Department Website

 Advanced Placement, International Baccalaureate, and A-Level Credits

-Students who have advanced standing credits for macroeconomics and/or microeconomics may count them toward the IR major’s requirements of ECON-UA 1 Introduction to Macroeconomics and ECON-UA 2 Introduction to Microeconomics.
-However, statistics credit from AP, IB, or A Levels does not satisfy the IR major’s research methodology requirement.
+Students who have advanced standing credits for macroeconomics and/or microeconomics may (unless they are pursuing honors) count them toward the International Relations major’s requirements of ECON-UA 1 Introduction to Macroeconomics and ECON-UA 2 Introduction to Microeconomics.
+However, statistics credit from AP, IB, or A Levels does not satisfy the International Relations major’s research methodology requirement.

 NYU Policies